sd17fall/softdes.web/_notebooks/caching-and-decorators.md

-We can actually *replace* `fib` by the new function.
+Instead of defining `fib_` via `def`, and then defining `fib` via `fib = …`, we can define the function `def fib` and then replace its value.

 This relieves us from have to come up with a separate name (`fib_`) for the unwrapped `fib`.

 It also eliminates the inelegance where `fib_` had to know to call `fib` (that hasn't been defined yet), so that you needed to know that it was going to be wrapped before you could recognize that it was actually recursive.

 ```python